CommerceRack/anycommerce/utilities/nodesitemap/README.md

 Custom URLS
 -----------

-To add any custom URLs to your sitemap, use the `-cu` or `--customurls` flag to pass a path to a .json file.
+To add any custom URLs to your sitemap, use the `-c` or `--customurls` flag to pass a path to a .json file.
 The json file should contain an Array of any URLs to be added, for example:

 ```